DevboiDesigns/JS_Guide/README.md

 ## for-of

-* build to work with arrays
+* built to work with arrays

 ```js
 const numbers = [1, 2, 3, 4];